danmunn/redmine_dmsf/README.md

 Before installing ensure that the Redmine instance is stopped.

 1. In case of upgrade BACKUP YOUR DATABASE first
-2. Put redmine_dmsf plugin directory into plugins
+2. Put redmine_dmsf plugin directory into plugins.
+3. Install dependencies: `bundle install`.
-3. Initialize/Update database: `bundle exec rake redmine:plugins:migrate RAILS_ENV="production"`
+4. Initialize/Update database: `bundle exec rake redmine:plugins:migrate RAILS_ENV="production"`.
-4. The access rights must be set for web server, example: `chown -R www-data:www-data plugins/redmine_dmsf`
+5. The access rights must be set for web server, example: `chown -R www-data:www-data plugins/redmine_dmsf`.
-5. Restart web server
+6. Restart the web server.
-6. You should configure plugin via Redmine interface: Administration -> Plugins -> DMSF -> Configure
+7. You should configure the plugin via Redmine interface: Administration -> Plugins -> DMSF -> Configure.
-7. Assign DMSF permissions to appropriate roles
+8. Assign DMSF permissions to appropriate roles.
-8. There are two rake tasks:
+9. There are two rake tasks:

     a) To convert documents from the standard Redmine document module